 Some types of testicular cancer produce chemicals – also known as hormones or proteins – that are released into the blood.
 These chemicals can be used as tumour markers, which show that cancer may be present.

 If your blood test results show an increase in the levels of tumour markers, you may have testicular cancer.
 Raised levels are more common in mixed tumours and non-seminoma cancers.
-However, it is possible to have raised tumour markers due to other factors, such as liver diseases or blood diseases.
+However, it is possible to have raised tumour markers due to other factors, such as liver disease or blood disease.
+Some men with testicular cancer don’t have raised tumour marker levels in their blood.
+Doctors use the results of your tumour marker levels to plan treatment.

 The three most common tumour markers are:

-None of the tests described above can definitely diagnose testicular cancer.
+None of the tests described on pages 13–14 can definitively diagnose testicular cancer.
 The only way this can be done is by surgically removing and examining the affected testicle.
+An orchidectomy is also the main treatment for testicular cancer when it has not spread.

-Tissue that is removed during the orchidectomy is sent to a specialist called a pathologist, who examines the cells under a microscope and provides information about the cancer.
-Most men only have one testicle removed, but if both of your testicles are affected, your doctor may remove them both (bilateral orchidectomy).
-It is rare for both testicles to be affected.
+Tissue that is removed during the orchidectomy is sent to a specialist called a pathologist, who examines the cells under a microscope and provides information about the cancer, such as the type, and whether and how far it has spread (the stage).

 If the cancer has not spread, an orchidectomy may be the only treatment you need.
 However, after the operation, you will need to have regular check-ups to ensure there is no recurrence of the disease.
-This is called surveillance (see surveillance policy).
+This is called surveillance.

 You will be given a general anaesthetic before the orchidectomy.